KomodoPlatform/komodo-defi-framework/docs/DEV_ENVIRONMENT.md

 9. Try `cargo test --all --features run-docker-tests -- --test-threads=16`.

    Note for MacOS users:
-    - Utxo test docker container may fail to start due to TCP port conflict with MacOS AirPlay Receiver (using the same 7000 port).
+    - The UTXO 'testblockchain' docker container may fail to start due to TCP port conflict with MacOS AirPlay Receiver (using the same 7000 port).
 Disabling AirPlay Receiver resolves this problem.

-    - Nucleus test docker container (and depending ibc-relayer container) may fail to start on MacOS.
-The MacOS Docker "Enable host networking" option may help with this issue.
+    - The 'nucleusd' test docker container (and the dependent 'ibc-relayer' container) may fail to start on MacOS.
+The MacOS docker "Enable host networking" option may help with this issue.

 ## Running WASM tests